 Typically small in terms of size and square footage, a Bungalow is a cottage-like home that is usually either a single story or has a second, half or partial story built into a sloped roof.
 Bungalows are often distinguished by the presence of dormer windows and welcoming porches or verandas.
 One of the first home styles to feature an “open floor” plan, this timeless architectural style is also favored for its use of natural wood and stone, built-in cabinets and a center fireplace.

 For those looking for convenience without the constant upkeep of a single-family home, consider a condominium.
 Ranging from older, converted apartment complexes throughout the Valley to modern downtown luxury high-rises, condos can be defined more by lifestyle rather than a specific architectural style.
 The Phoenix condo home market is among the most active in the country, prompting Polaris Pacific to call the city “the most resilient in the wake of COVID-19.”
-New purpose-built condo projects like Optima Kierland in north Scottsdale, one of the best-selling condo projects on the West Coast, continue to attract out-of-state buyers looking to move to Arizona for its favorable climate and job-growth.
+New purpose-built condo projects like Optima Kierland in north Scottsdale, one of the best-selling condo projects on the West Coast, continue to attract out-of-state buyers looking to move to Phoenix for its favorable climate and job-growth.

 Whether you’re looking for a simple Tudor or a Mediterranean haven, Phoenix real estate offers something for everyone.
-With desert hues, clean lines, and classic Southwestern vibes, the mix of homes for sale here suits any budget and style, making Phoenix, Arizona a great choice for your next home
+With desert hues, clean lines, and classic Southwestern vibes, the mix of homes for sale here suits any budget and style, making moving to Phoenix, Arizona a great choice for your next home